 Capitalized terms used but not defined in this Addendum have the meaning given to them in the Agreement.
 For the purposes of this Addendum, the following terms have the following meanings:

-In connection with a Switching request and during the Switching process (including any Retrieval Period described below), Digimarc will make Exportable Data available to Customer without undue delay in a structured, commonly used, and machine-readable format.
-Access to that Exportable Data will be provided free of charge to Customer.
+In connection with a Switching request and during the Switching process (including any Retrieval Period described in Section 4.5), Digimarc will make Exportable Data available to Customer without undue delay, free of charge to the Customer, and in a structured, commonly used, and machine-readable format.

 3. Data Access and Disclosure